appdev-lessons/sinatra-rps/content.md

 Then, fork the repository and create your codespace.

+If you need a refresher on forking projects, creating codespaces, and running `rake grade`, then please watch this video again (you should watch at 2x speed for a quick review): [Link in bio Video](https://share.descript.com/view/Y4oUaIaI1pU).

+## Starter code

 <div class="bg-blue-100 py-1 px-5" markdown="1">

-If you need a refresher on forking projects, creating codespaces, and running `rake grade`, then please watch this video again (you should watch at 2x speed for a quick review): [Link in bio Video](https://share.descript.com/view/Y4oUaIaI1pU).
+[Here is a video for the rest of this lesson](https://share.descript.com/view/9QqsWtzkTaz).
+You should not rely entirely on the video.
+PLEASE READ the below lesson as you are going through the steps, since there is much more detail in the text than in the video.
+As you watch the video, pause it frequently to experiment and write the code being demonstrated.
 </div>

-## Starter code

 [In our first web app with Sinatra](https://learn.firstdraft.com/lessons/103-our-first-sinatra-app), we started from scratch.
 However, along the way, we made a few helpful changes that we decided we would make to every project moving forward from the get-go: